University campus in Virginia

 At the bachelor's level, virginia State University's computer science department offers foundational computer science education where game development can be pursued through upper-level electives and capstone projects, though the institution does not market a specialized game development track.
 Students interested in games build programming fundamentals through standard CS curriculum before applying those skills to game-related projects.
 As a Historically Black University (HBCU), VSU contributes to diversity in technology fields and offers students the cultural and community environment distinctive to HBCU institutions.
 The program's strength lies in solid computer science preparation rather than specialized game industry positioning.

-Location Advantages: Petersburg, Virginia location with regional tech access
+Location advantage: Petersburg, Virginia location with regional tech access

 Provides a Bachelor's in Game Design and Interactive Media with strong emphasis on storytelling, ethics, and technical skills.
 The program integrates Christian worldview with cutting-edge game development practices.

-Median Salary: $62,000.
-Top Employers: Activision Blizzard, Epic Games, Independent studios.
+Top employers: Activision Blizzard, Epic Games, Independent studios

 Admissions